ddroid6ty/ddroid6ty/README.md

 - 👋 Hi, I’m @ddroid6ty
 - 👀 I’m interested in ... learning how to code
 - 🌱 I’m currently learning ... python
-- 💞️ I’m looking to collaborate on ... ai automated survielance sytems , to increase safety in public places
+- 💞️ I’m looking to collaborate on ... ai automated survielance sytems , behaviour labelling agent to increase safety in public places
 - 📫 How to reach me ... email me lpryambao@gmail.com
 - 😄 Pronouns: ...
 He , him , it
 - ⚡ Fun fact: ... just looking to contribute in this life